4R3B3LatH34R7/MyanCalXL/README.md

 I searched and found that Mr. Yan Naing Aye has also a GitHub repo [here](https://github.com/yan9a/mmcal).\
 I found that there are both Javascript version and C++ version over there but the Javascript code is more complicated for me there, so, I just stick to the more understandable code and explanations on his website.\
 And there's an awesome realtime interactive calendar developed and shared by the same benefactor over [here](https://yan9a.github.io/mmcal/)

+## Things to do
+    More streamlined and elegant code
+    Will probably allow the parameters in and out of the UDFs in Burmese and if this happens, it will be restricted to Unicode fonts only.
+    Will probably take the pains to come up with an Excel formula but it will be quite staggering considering the calculations involved nonetheless, that's the first thing on my mind as of now